A hero tries a desperate, futile attack against the enemy, charging in against an armored killing machine armed with, say, a pointed stick.

 - Trigun: During Meryl and Millie's Day in the Limelight, Vash takes care of a couple of baddies for them as payback for their help in a previous episode.
 Then there's an Iris Out on him as he complains about not having a bigger role in this story.

-- In the The Adventures of Tintin album The Crab With The Golden Claws, Captain Haddock charges a whole band of desert raiders alone.
+- In the Tintin album The Crab With The Golden Claws, Captain Haddock charges a whole band of desert raiders alone.
 They flee, and he believes for a moment that they did because they were scared of him.
 In fact, reinforcements were arriving behind him.

 - Spider-Man: Norman Osborn killing the Skrull Queen Veranke in Secret Invasion.
 While the others have been battling for days, doing most of the dirty work, his team of maniacs, criminals, and lunatics comes in and steals the show.
 What really makes the it a Downer Ending is that he kills the Skrull queen seconds before Wolverine was able to.
 Naturally, he was placed in charge of every registered superhero, the Avengers Initiative was renamed the Thunderbolts Initiative, and SHIELD was disbanded and replaced with HAMMER, which is also run by Osborn.